alrammahi-mariia/REACT_speedgame/README.md

 ## Introduction

-This app was created a part of the React Basic course at Business College Helsinki.
+This app was created as a part of the React Basic course at Business College Helsinki.

 ## Technologies